MrRowey/MrRowey/README.md

 ## I'm a Student & Volunteer at [Forged Alliance Forever](https://github.com/FAForever)
 - I'm currently working on a Database /w web frontend which can be found [here](https://github.com/MrRowey/FAF-Tourney-Data-DB)
-- I'm currently learning HTML,CSS,JS,SQL,PHP & Docker.
+- I'm currently learning HTML, CSS, JS, SQL, PHP & Docker.
 - I'm looking to work and do more projects to improve my learning.

 ### Uni Based Repos